-It’s easy to fall into the trap of judgement and critiquing every tiny detail of our bodies, especially with the way social media has rewired our brains.
+It’s easy to fall into the trap of judgment and critiquing every tiny detail of our bodies, especially with the way social media has rewired our brains.
 Ask yourself this; how many times a day do you say something negative about yourself?
 It’s as though our generation has been taught to judge not only others but ourselves.
-We have been taught we must look a certain way to be accepted and be classed as ‘beautiful’ in this society.
-We never got to experience the days when you could simply appreciate everybody’s individual beauty.

-I’m sure like most of you are, I am sick of endlessly scrolling down my Instagram feed comparing myself to every beach body I see, like it is second nature to us.
+I’m sure like most of you are, I am sick of endlessly scrolling down my Instagram feed comparing myself to every beach body I see like it is second nature to us.
 When was the last time you truly felt confident and full of self-love?

 Maybe body acceptance is something we should all be practicing after being conditioned otherwise by the media and Instagram since we were young women.
 Is it any wonder we feel so hopeless?
 I’m not convinced we ever wanted to see photoshopped bikini pics on the cover of magazines or face-tuned flawless selfies on Insta.
 Yet now it is all we are used to and it is the standard we are held to.